-Even if mental health conditions haven’t touched your life personally, you can still make mental health resources more accessible to the Oklahomans who need them.
+Even if you’re not living with a mental health disorder, you can still help make mental health resources more accessible to Oklahomans in need.

 There are many ways to get involved.